Best smart lights of 2020

-Smart home tech is everywhere these days, and smart lights that you can control and automate -- with voice commands or from a smartphone, tablet or other smart device -- are one of the easiest ways to jump on the bandwagon.
-With a multitude of new smart home lighting products hitting the market all the time, you've got more options than ever if you're looking to design your own lighting system and leave traditional bulbs behind.
-Even better, the uptick in competition means there are lots of affordable options to choose from, too.
+Smart home gadgets are everywhere these days, and smart lights that you can control and automate -- with voice commands or from a smartphone, tablet or other smart device -- are one of the easiest ways to jump on the bandwagon.
+If you're looking to try them out and leave your old lights behind, you'll more options than ever as you shop.
+Even better: The uptick in competition means there are lots of affordable options to choose from, too.

 How affordable?
 You can build an entire smart lighting system with dirt-cheap white light smart bulbs that cost less than $10, color-changing bulbs for less than $15 a piece, solar-powered outdoor smart lights for as low as $35 a pop, plus dimmable smart light switches and nifty new lighting accessories for less than $50 each.
 Willing to splurge a bit?
 Smart statement pieces from names like Nanoleaf promise to cover your walls in color, too.